 Wilmington.
 1 City (1990 pop.
 71,529), seat of New Castle co., NE Del., on the Delaware River and tributary streams, the Christina and the Brandywine; settled 1638, inc. as a city 1832.
 The state's largest city, it is a port of entry handling domestic and foreign shipping.
 It has railroad shops and is a major financial services and chemical and biomedical center.
 Wilmington is the headquarters of the Du Pont company and its research and experimental laboratories, as well as of financial services companies.
 There is food processing, petroleum refining, and the manufacture of machinery; electronics; plastic, metal, and glass products; hardware; leather goods; feeds; transportation, photographic, and computer equipment; furniture; ordnance; textiles and apparel; and steel.

 Fort Christina, built there by the Swedes in 1638 (the site is now a state park), was taken by the Dutch (1655) and then by the British (1664).
 In 1682, William Penn came into possession of the region.
 Shipping and manufacturing grew early, and industry was well developed when E. I. Du Pont established a powder mill on the Brandywine in 1802.
 Goldey-Beacom College, a campus of Widener Univ., and a campus of Delaware State Univ. are in the city.
 Wilmington's many historic buildings include Old Swedes Church (1698).
-Other points of interest are Rodney Square (the city center), the Delaware Academy of Medicine, the Delaware Art Center, the Riverfront Arts Center, and the nearby Hagley and Winterthur museums and Longwood Gardens.
+Other points of interest are Rodney Square (the city center), the Delaware Academy of Medicine, the Delaware Art Center, the Riverfront Arts Center, and the nearby Hagley and Winterthur museums, the Woodlawn portion of the First State National Monument, several state parks, and Longwood Gardens.

 2 Town (1990 pop.
 17,654), Middlesex co., NE Mass., a suburb of Boston, on the Ipswich River; settled 1639, inc. 1730.
 Economic enterprises include space research and the manufacture of plastics, machinery, medical equipment, and electronics.